carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 Sometime you may want to create a draft revision to show the proof of concept or for experimental purposes, In that case you can use the `--draft` option.
-It will either create a new draft revisoin or convert the original revision to a draft revision depending on your local branch status.
+It will create a new draft revision.
 The good part is: it will not send mail to llvm-commit mailing list, patch reviewers, and all other subscribers, buildbot will also run on every patch update:

 ::